AHI (Apnea-Hypopnea Index) Calculator

 The AHI is the primary metric used to classify obstructive sleep apnea (OSA), the most common sleep-related breathing disorder affecting an estimated 936 million adults worldwide.
 It measures the number of complete airflow cessations (apneas) and partial reductions (hypopneas) per hour of sleep.
 Diagnosis still depends on the broader sleep-study and symptom context, not the number alone.

-Beyond the overall AHI, this calculator provides subgroup analyses that can change how the sleep-study report is interpreted.
+Beyond the overall AHI, it shows subgroup analyses that can change how the sleep-study report is interpreted.
 Positional OSA (supine AHI ≥2× non-supine AHI), REM-dependent OSA, and the SpO₂ nadir all add context beyond the headline AHI.
 The page keeps those values grouped so the report can be reviewed more coherently.

 Sleep study reports often include multiple event counts, oxygen values, and subgroup analyses that are difficult to compare at a glance.
 This calculator keeps the core AHI context together with positional and REM-specific breakdowns so the same report can be reviewed more consistently and interpreted without losing the main sleep-study structure.
 It is useful when you need a concise summary of the study rather than a page of separate numbers.